SameerSahu007/SimpleNotes/README.md

 # SimpleNotes
-A Note Taking app made using Django
+A Note Taking app made using Django(Ongoing)